open-telemetry/opentelemetry-collector-contrib/receiver/receivercreator/README.md

 # receiver_creator

 This receiver can instantiate other receivers at runtime based on whether observed endpoints match a configured rule.
-These rules are evaluated for each endpoint discovered.
+To use the receiver creator, you must first configure one or more [observers](../../extension/observer/README.md) that will discover networked endpoints that you may be interested in.
+The configured rules will be evaluated for each endpoint discovered.
 If the rule evaluates to true then the receiver for that rule will be started against the matched endpoint.

 ## Config